tea2code/fantasy-rts/documentation/plugins/VanillaEvent.md

 Load using `frts/EventManager` in the `utilities` section of the load file.

 Will identify itself by the name and type `frts::EventManager`.
 It can be also found in the static class `EventIds`.

+### Event Value

+An event value stores data associated with an event.
+Every event value has a type which allows to identify what underlying variable type is used.
+The type is also used to create these values using the appropriate make methods in event manager.
+Following event values are provided others can be registered in the event manager.
+The ids can be also found in the static class `EventIds`.

+- **StringEventValue:** An event value for strings.
+Has type `frts.vanillaevent.value.string`.
+- **IntegerEventValue:** An event value for integers (implemented as `long`).
+Has type `frts.vanillaevent.value.integer`.
+- **FloatEventValue:** An event value for floating point numbers (implemented as `double`).
+Has type `frts.vanillaevent.value.float`.
+- **BooleanEventValue:** An event value for booleans.
+Has type `frts.vanillaevent.value.boolean`.
+- **IdEventValue:** An event value for ids.
+Has type `frts.vanillaevent.value.id`.

+### Event Value Builder

+Builder create event values and can be registered at the factory.
+They are identified by an ID and it is possible to create variants of event values by registering the same builder with different settings.